Dan Fogler: Career

 Fogler wrote and directed the play Elephant in the Room in 2007, a work inspired by Ionesco's Rhinoceros and produced by the New York International Fringe Festival.
 He also wrote and directed the film Hysterical Psycho, which premiered at the 2009 Tribeca Film Festival and featured actors from Stage 13, a film and theater production company of which Fogler is a founding member.
 Fogler wrote, directed, and starred in Don Peyote (2014), with supporting performances from Josh Duhamel, Anne Hathaway, and Topher Grace.

 In 2010, Archaia Entertainment published Fogler's first graphic novel, the horror anthology Moon Lake.
 The collection of stories chronicles the past, present, and future of the most haunted town on Earth.
 His next graphic novel, Brooklyn Gladiator, was published in 2018 by Chapterhouse.
 Heavy Metal published Fogler's graphic novel Fishkill in 2020.

+In 2025, Fogler was cast as Torrhen Manderly on the third season of HBO's House of the Dragon.

 Personal life

 In 2009, Fogler married Jodie Capes, co-founder of Capes Coaching, a career coaching company for actors and artists.
 They have two daughters, Edie and Franny.
 In 2020, Fogler revealed on Instagram his successful two-year effort to lose 100 lb for his health and his family, as he feared obesity-related diseases such as diabetes and high blood pressure.